''Over the years Jeanie has told me some amazing stories about her career as a backup singer during the 1960's and 1970's. I have been

 AT THE MEMPHIS RECORDING SERVICE FOR SUN RECORDS EARLY 1956

-SUN STUDIO, 706 UNION AVENUE, MEMPHIS, TENNESSEE
+706 UNION AVENUE, MEMPHIS, TENNESSEE

 SUN SESSION: UNKNOWN DATE EARLY 1956